Stewardship

 Worship

 Joining together as a community in song, scripture, sacrament and prayer.
 We share in a rich music ministry through choir, instrumentalists and music with children and youth.
-We explore faith through drama and dance, art and liturgy.
+We explore faith through drama, art and liturgy.
 This includes the Worship Committee and the contributions of the Centre for Music, Liturgy and the Arts.

 Support of our Community

 Seeking to share the love of Christ in our city, nation and the world.
-We open our lives and our church to community choir groups, community board meetings, the Bari School and wider church gatherings.
+We open our lives and our church to community choir groups, community board meetings, and wider church gatherings.

 Physical Resources and Outreach

 Caring responsibly for the gifts entrusted to us.
-We maintain and preserve this sacred space for worship, mission and outreach.
+We maintain and preserve our sacred space for worship, mission and outreach.

 Extra Mile Giving